lkh329/Supreme/README.md

 ```

 ## Dataset
-The data is divided into train/validation/test set with a ratio 4:1:1, more details can be found in our paper.
+The data is divided into train/validation/test set with a ratio 4:1:1.
+More questions or data request, please fill in this [form](https://jinshuju.net/f/MlwGsW).